forfudan/MojoMiji/src/miji/index.md

 by ***Yuhao Zhu 朱宇浩***

-::: warning Compatible Mojo version
+::: warning Compatible Mojo versions

-This Miji is compatible with Mojo v25.4 (2025-06-18).
+This Miji is compatible with Mojo v25.5 (2025-08-05).

 :::